Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides athletic training students with the fundamental knowledge of pathological conditions that commonly occur in athletes.
-The course also assists in developing basic clinical skills necessary in the evaluation process of pathological conditions.
+Provides athletic training students with the fundamental knowledge of pathological conditions that commonly occur in athletes.
+Assists in developing basic clinical skills necessary in the evaluation process of pathological conditions.
 Hands-on laboratory activities are incorporated.

 ATTR 503.
 ORTHOPEDIC EVALUATION I. 5 Credits.